Melaleuca irbyana: Distribution and habitat

-It grow in pure stands and in open eucalypt forest in clay, sandstone or alluvial soils.
+It grows in pure stands and in open eucalypt forest in clay, sandstone or alluvial soils.

 Ecology

 Melaleuca irbyana often occurs in association with eucalypt trees including E. crebra, E. melanophloia, E. moluccana or E. tereticornis.
 The understorey is sparse and comprises grasses, sedges and herbs with few shrubs and vines.
 Swamp paperbark forest provides habitat for a range of plants and animals including the nationally threatened slender milkvine plant (Marsdenia coronata).
 It provides shelter and nesting sites for a range of bird species and on the ground, fallen logs provide shelter for reptiles and temporary ponds provide breeding habitat for frogs and other pond life.
 Koalas, echidnas and wallabies also occur in this forest association.

 Conservation status

-This species is classified as "endangered" in under the New South Wales Government Biodiversity Conservation Act 2016 and the Queensland Government Nature Conservation Act 1992.
-Melaleuca irbyana forest is classified as "critically endangered" by the Australian government.
+This species is classified as endangered under the New South Wales Government Biodiversity Conservation Act 2016 and the Queensland Government Nature Conservation Act 1992.
+Melaleuca irbyana forest of South-East Queensland (Regional Ecosystem 12.3.18) is classified as critically endangered under the Australian Commonwealth Environment Protection and Biodiversity Conservation Act 1999 and classified as endangered under the Queensland Vegetation Management Act 1999.
+Melaleuca irbyana also occurs in Eucalyptus tereticornis woodland on Quaternary alluvium (Regional Ecosystem 12.3.3) as a sparse to mid-dense understorey species.
+This regional ecosystem is also classified as endangered under the Queensland Vegetation Management Act 1999.